Rohit Sharma (composer)

-Rohit Sharma is an Indian film composer, most famously known for being the music director of the film The Kashmir Files.
-His film composing career began during the early 2010s when he composed the song 'Naham Janami' which was featured in the critically acclaimed film Ship Of Theseus.
+Rohit Sharma is an Indian film composer, most famously known for being the music director of the film The Kashmir Files, directed by Vivek Agnihotri.
+His film composing career began during the early 2010s when he composed the song 'Naham Janami' which was featured in the critically acclaimed film Ship Of Theseus by director Anand Gandhi.
 Since then, he has composed music for films such as Buddha in a Traffic Jam (2016), Anaarkali of Aarah (2017), The Tashkent Files (2019), The Kashmir Files (2022) and more.
 In the OTT space, Rohit Sharma has worked on prominent titles such as Aspirants by The Viral Fever and Maharani 2 among others.

 Early life

-Rohit Sharma was born in New Delhi, India and holds a bachelor's degree in Engineering from Delhi College Of Engineering in 1996.
+Rohit Sharma was born in New Delhi, India and holds a bachelor's degree in engineering from Delhi College Of Engineering in 1996.
 Since childhood, he had a natural passion and talent for music and taught himself to play the Indian classical flute.
 Also a gifted singer, he excelled in music & singing competitions all through school and college, bagging multiple awards as a result.
 At the age of 17, he sought formal education from Pt.
 Harshwardhan for Classical Flute.
 Simultaneously, he trained himself in Western Classical Piano from the Delhi School of Music.
 In the year 2000, he quit his job to become a professional music composer in Mumbai, India.